2013 Egyptian coup d'état: 3 July military coup

-On 3 July, General Abdel Fattah Saeed Hussein Khalil el-Sisi, Commander-in-Chief of the Egyptian Armed Forces, announced that there would be new presidential and Shura Council elections.
+On 3 July, General Abdel Fattah el-Sisi, Commander-in-Chief of the Egyptian Armed Forces, announced that there would be new presidential and Shura Council elections.
 The coalition appointed Chief Justice Adly Mansour as the interim president and charged him with forming a transitional technocratic government.
 Military vehicles drove throughout Cairo.
 Morsi was put under house arrest, and was believed to be at the Republican Guard barracks.
 According to other sources he was taken to a military base and his travel was restricted.
 Army troops and tanks were reported to have surrounded key facilities and installations.
 At noon, the Republican Guard, who had Morsi in their care, left his side to allow Army commandos to take him to an undisclosed Ministry of Defence building.
 He offered no resistance.

-General al-Sisi said: "The president's speech last night failed to meet and conform with the demands [of the people, prompting the armed forces to consult] with some of the symbols of the national forces and the youths without excluding anyone.
+General el-Sisi said: "The president's speech last night failed to meet and conform with the demands [of the people, prompting the armed forces to consult] with some of the symbols of the national forces and the youths without excluding anyone.
 [They agreed on a road map] that includes initial steps that realize the building of a strong and coherent Egyptian society that does not exclude any of its sons and currents and that ends the state of conflict and division."
 He added the army was standing apart from the political process but was using its vision as the Egyptian people were calling for help and discharged its responsibility.
-Al-Sisi named former Chief Justice Adli Mansour as the interim president and added that he would be sworn in on 4 July.
+El-Sisi named former Chief Justice Adli Mansour as the interim president and added that he would be sworn in on 4 July.
 The Shura Council was also dissolved.

 Morsi condemned his removal as a "full coup" by the general.
 He also urged everyone to "adhere to peacefulness and avoid shedding blood of fellow countrymen."

 The Office of Assistant to President of Egypt on Foreign Relations called Morsi's removal a "military coup", and said "there is no democracy without the ballot box".